Azure-Samples/azure-search-openai-demo/README.md

 ## Deploying

-Follow these steps to provision Azure resources and deploy the application code:
+The steps below will provision Azure resources and deploy the application code to Azure App Service.
+To deploy to Azure Container Apps instead, follow [the container apps deployment guide](docs/azure_container_apps.md).

 1. Login to your Azure account: